 The Medical Advisory Council provides professional advice and guidance on emerging topics relating to breast health.
 The Council is comprised of recognized experts in their respective fields of medicine with affiliations at leading academic and medical institutions.

-Dr. Nina D’Abreo, is an Attending Physician in the Department of Oncology and Hematology at Winthrop-University Hospital and Medical Director of the Winthrop’s Breast Health Program.
-She serves on the Breast Cancer Medical Advisory Committee at Winthrop, which is dedicated to improving all aspects of breast health.
-She is responsible for developing the Breast Clinical Trials Program at Winthrop and serves as the local Principal Investigator of several cooperative group-sponsored breast cancer clinical trials designed for breast cancer prevention, early stage and metastatic breast cancer.
-Dr. D’Abreo is Assistant Professor of Medicine at Stony Brook University School of Medicine.
+Dr. Nina D’Abreo, is chief of the Division of Oncology and Hematology at the NYU Perlmutter Cancer Center in Sunset Park.
+She has served on the Breast Cancer Medical Advisory Committee at NYU Langone-Long Island, which is dedicated to improving all aspects of breast health.
+She was responsible for developing the Breast Clinical Trials Program at NYU Langone-Long Island and serves as the local Principal Investigator of several cooperative group-sponsored breast cancer clinical trials designed for breast cancer prevention, early stage and metastatic breast cancer.
+Dr. D’Abreo is a Clinical Assistant Professor of Medicine at NYU Langone School of Medicine.
 She is focused on the personalized treatment of breast cancer, and has a particular interest in breast cancer survivorship.
 She has widely spoken and published on the subject of breast cancer.

 Dr. Barry K. Douglas has been with the Long Island Plastic Surgical Group since 1991 and joined the Maurer Foundation Board of Directors in 2012.
 Dr. Douglas is a Phi Beta Kappa graduate of Trinity College, Connecticut where he majored in Studio Art and Physics.
 He then obtained his MD degree from Bowman Gray School of Medicine of Wake Forest University, North Carolina in 1980.
 After his internship he completed his General Surgical Residency at Mount Sinai Hospital, New York City.
 Continuing his education at Mount Sinai Hospital, Dr. Douglas completed residencies in Microvascular Surgery and then Plastic Surgery.
 From 1986-87, he held the position of Chief Resident at this prestigious hospital.
 In 1987, Dr. Douglas completed a fellowship in Pediatric Plastic & Maxillofacial Surgery at Children’s Hospital of Akron with the Northeastern Ohio School of Medicine.
 Dr. Douglas has lectured on a wide range of topics including cosmetic surgery, cleft lip surgery, breast reconstruction, and reconstruction for skin malignancies.
 His areas of expertise include cosmetic surgery, breast reconstruction, cleft lip and palate surgery, rhinoplasty and aesthetic breast surgery.